Sankeys: Sankeys Manchester

-Sankeys first opened in Manchester as "Sankeys Soap" in June 1994.
+Sankeys first opened in Manchester as "Sankeys Soap" in June 1994 by Andy Spiro and Rupert Campbell.

 In 2000, the club was revived by business partners David Vincent and Sacha Lord.
 This time the club was more successful than before, tackling the problems that had crippled its previous owners.
 In 2006, the club was forced to close once more, much to the dismay of clubbers.
 David Vincent announced that this time Sankeys Soap would be closed for good.

 In 2009, owing to the success of the new club, 15 further changes were made to celebrate 15 years of the Sankeys dynasty.
 These included dynamic ceiling lighting in the Spektrum (the upstairs part of the club) as well as a beach constructed with 50 tonnes of Bahamas Sand and the introduction of a state-of-the-art barcoded entry system.
 In 2010, Sankeys was voted the number one club in the world in a DJ Mag reader poll.

 Following the success of 2010, David Vincent announced plans to create "Seven Sankeys" of the World in the seven cities that inspired the original Sankeys.

 The music policy at Sankeys was varied but focused on underground electronic music, mainly House & Techno.
 The club also hosted one-off nights from outside promoters.

 On 11 April 2013, Sankeys announced they would be closing the doors again on 6 May 2013.

 On 12 November 2013, Sankeys announced on their Ibiza Twitter feed that they would be re-opening Manchester in January 2014.

 On 12 January 2017, Sankeys announced that they were permanently closing with immediate effect, after the building they occupied had been sold to be turned into apartments.